-Beef Stir Fry is a perfect quick and easy dinner for a busy night.
-It is simple to prepare, cooks fast, and when you use Certified Angus Beef® brand and lots of crisp tender fresh vegetables, you get a meal that is packed with protein and vitamins, with the added bonus that the whole family loves it.
-But many of the ingredients in a typical stir fry recipe are sneaky sources of gluten.
-Luckily there are a few simple swaps so you can easily make a Gluten Free Beef Stir Fry recipe!
+Beef Stir Fry with Vegetables is a perfect quick and easy dinner recipe that the whole family loves.
+It is easy to prepare, cooks fast, and is packed with protein and vitamins from strips of steak and crisp-tender fresh vegetables.
+Many of the ingredients in a typical stir fry sauce are sneaky sources of gluten, but a few simple swaps can easily make it gluten free!

 Disclosure: I am a Certified Angus Beef® brand ambassador with a social media campaign through Sunday Supper LLC.
 All opinions are my own.